Darkorg69/Better-Leveling/README.md

 # About

-This mod adds a functional RPG skill system into Minecraft.
+This mod adds a functional RPG specialization and skill system into Minecraft.

 ## Notice